NICTA/stateline/README.md

 ##### Beta

 Beta is the inverse temperature.
-Specifically, the chain with a particular Beta `sees' the probability distribution raised to the power of Beta, making the distribution increasingly uniform as it approaches 0.
+Specifically, the chain with a particular Beta 'sees' the probability distribution raised to the power of Beta, making the distribution increasingly uniform as it approaches 0.
 Like Sigma, the Beta values are generated per-tier, but only updated on a swap allowing them to be slightly different at any given time to their equivalent chains in other stacks.
 Beta is adapted as a strictly decreasing ladder, with the base chains at a constant 1.0, targeting a desired swap rate (0.4 in this case).

 ##### SwapRt,  GlbSwapRt